Browse the 2022 Exhibit

 Community Voting: To vote, visit the virtual gallery and choose your favorites from each category.
 Voting begins July 11 and ends on July 17.

-Artists winning prizes will be announced on July 19.
+Artists winning prizes were announced on July 19.

 I’m a piano student of Jose Uriarte and also teach piano to young beginning students.
 Although I am a student of music, I love art in all its forms.
 My favorite mediums are soft pastels, watercolor, and charcoal